nesi/perf-training/_lessons/python-scatter/02-vectorising.md

 ## What is vectorisation

-Vectorisation is a programming style where operations on a single piece of data, typically in a loop, are replaced by operations on entire arrays.
+Vectorisation in Python is a programming style where operations on a single piece of data, typically in a loop, are replaced by operations on entire arrays.
 Vectorisation can improve the performance of a code, and can make the code more concise and easier to maintain.

 In scripting languages, loops can be slow to execute because of the overhead of the interpreter, which may need to parse each expression, perform various input data checks and more.
 These overheads add up when expressions are repeated many times in a loop.
 Vectorisation avoids the issue by replacing the loop with a single array operation, which can significantly boost performance.

-Vectorisation has a second meaning in the context of modern CPUs, which can apply the same basic operation to 8 or more pieces of data for every clock cycle, depending on the hardware.
-This is also often called `SIMD` (single instruction multiple data), and it is a low-level parallelisation method (distinct from other methods, such as OpenMP parallelisation).

-Compilers can make use of such SIMD instructions when they generate machine code for loops (or the vectorised expressions that we just discussed), which can provide very significant performance improvements.
-Large parts of the algorithms implemented in the `numpy` package that we will introduce in this lesson use SIMD instructions as well if supported by the hardware.
-GPUs also use a form of SIMD to reach their enormous compute performance.

 ## Identifying code sections for vectorisation